tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:producesAssertion
 - Preferred Label: produces Assertion
-- Definition: Connects an entity with an assertion that the entity created.
+- Definition: Connects an entity with an Assertion that the entity created.
 - Comments: Connects Implementations (solutions) with the Assertions (reports) that they produce from the execution of a Specification.
 - View in: [term-list](../list/bdqffdq/index.md#producesAssertion)